 • liquids or large amounts of oil

-The bokashi fermentation process makes this much more flexible than traditional composting.
+Bokashi fermentation makes this more flexible than traditional composting.

 Will it smell?